 - PDIP is a modern and innovative, environmentally-oriented manufacturing and commercial park located between Go Dau and Trang Bang Districts;

-- The industrial zone welcomes investments from business sectors including logistics and supporting services, biofuel, construction materials, steel components and textile industry.
+- The industrial zone welcomes investments from business sectors including logistics and supporting services, biofuel, construction materials, steel components, and the textile industry.

-- Planned industrial park port in Vietnam’s seaport system with 3 clusters of 9 berths deep water ports, ensures 10.000 – 15.000 DWT ships.
+- Planned industrial park port in Viet Nam’s seaport system with 3 clusters of 9 berths deepwater ports, which ensures 10.000 – 15.000 DWT ships.

 Hiep Phuoc Industrial Park (HPIP)